Psychometric Testing in Recruitment

 - Values

-- Motivations and Behaviours
+- Motivations and behaviours

 Other psychometric tests, such as situational judgement tests draw aspects from both cognitive ability tests and personality questionnaires.
 As a result, many psychologists consider these exercises to be an intermediate between cognitive ability tests and personality questionnaires.